Laurens County License Hearing Guide

 Related Guides

-Following your DUI arrest in Laurens, you have an extremely important deadline: 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-This hearing is your opportunity to challenge the potential suspension of your driver's license.
+Following a DUI arrest in Laurens County, you have only 15 days from the date of your arrest to request an Administrative License Suspension (ALS) hearing.
+This is a hard deadline.
+Missing it will result in an automatic suspension of your driver's license.

-What Happens If You Miss the Deadline?
-If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so acting quickly is paramount.
-Do not delay!
-Consult with a DUI attorney immediately if you are unsure how to proceed.
+• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension